Kairos-T/FoodieBits/README.md

       much text at once.

 **Utilities:**

 Recipe Page:

 - [dayjs](https://day.js.org/)
     - dayjs is a library that allows for manipulation of dates and times.
-It was used to format the publish date of the recipes in the recipe search page.
+It was used to format the published date of the recipes in the recipe search page.
 We decided to use it as opposed to the native JavaScript Date object as it can be more easily manipulated and formatted.
     - [fuse.js](https://fusejs.io/)